DWI Lawyer Robbinsville, NJ

 Under N.J.S.A.
 39:4-50, it is illegal to operate a motor vehicle with a blood alcohol content (BAC) that equals or exceeds 0.08%.
 The penalties for a DWI or DUI offense increase along with the driver’s BAC, and the penalties also depend upon whether the individual was driving while under the influence of drugs, as follows:

-- First Offense DWI: If the driver’s BAC was between 0.08% and .010%, he or she can face jail time of up to 30 days, in addition to a 90-day license suspension and various fines and fees.
+- First Offense DWI: If the driver’s BAC was between 0.08% and .010%, he or she can face jail time of up to 30 days, in addition to a 30-day license suspension, installation of an ignition interlock device, and various fines and fees.
 If the driver’s BAC was 0.10% or higher, or if drugs were involved, his or her license can be suspended for between seven (7) months and one year, monetary fines increase, and an ignition interlock device will be placed in the individual’s car for between six (6) months and one year if his or her BAC was 0.15% or higher.
 First offenders are also required to pay a $3,000 surcharge.

 - Second Offense DWI: Second offense DWI/DUI charges carry jail time of between 48 hours and 90 days, a two-year license suspension, fines, a $3,000 surcharge, and community service, in addition to the requirement that a mandatory ignition interlock device be installed in the driver’s car for between one (1) year and three (3) years.